Contents hide

 What are spray tank adjuvants?

-Spray tank adjuvants, surfactants for herbicides are compounds that are added to a tank mix to aid a chemical’s mixing, application, or how well it works.
+Spray tank adjuvants, surfactants for herbicides are compounds that you add to a tank mix to aid a chemical’s mixing, application, or how well it works.
 Spray adjuvants for turf include herbicide adjuvants and specialty spray adjuvants like tank buffers, anti-drift agents, anti foam products and spray stickers.
 Often wetting agents for weed sprays are used to give better results.

-Some spray adjuvants are already included as a wetting agent for weed spraying in the formulation such as (Rapid Fire® – Glyphosate) or they may be for example, surfactants for herbicides that are added to a tank mix.
+Some formulations such as (Rapid Fire® – Glyphosate) aready include a spray adjuvant as a wetting agent for weed spraying or they may be for example, surfactants for herbicides that you add to a tank mix.
 The use of spray adjuvants has become increasingly common in Sydney and Canberra due to the unique climates that turf managers face.

 At the end of this article is a list of pesticide adjuvants to use with turf products.
 Information on soil adjuvants and our recent blog on Hydroforce Ultra are in other sections.
 For more detailed information on what adjuvants you should use with which turf chemical see the Turf Chemical Guide.